soundrolling/electrondante/DOWNLOAD.md

 ### Connection Failed
 - Verify Railway URL is correct
 - Check that Railway server is running
-- Ensure your access token is valid (they expire - get a new one)
+- Ensure your API key is valid and correctly copied

 ## Support